Fonyuygita/Fonyuygita/README.md

 # 👋🌏💻🖥 HELLO WORLD,
 # I am Fonyuy Gita Welcome to My GitHub Portfolio!
-## portfolio Still on construction please
+## profile Still on construction please

 ## About Me
 I'm a full-stack MERN developer with a passion for building scalable web applications.
 I specialize in TypeScript and have extensive experience with Next.js, creating responsive designs with Tailwind CSS, Bootstrap, and SASS.
 When I'm not coding, I love diving into books and exploring the latest in AI.